ibragim-bad/machine-learning-design-primer/README.md

 ## Features

-1. What type of data we have?
+1. What type of data do we have?
 Can we encode it?
 2. [Feature representation, data preprocessing.](#feature-representation)
 3. Data augmentation.